 Prospective students must complete the application for admission by the application deadline.
 Applicants are required to take the HESI admission assessment in order to be considered for admission.
 The exam may be taken only twice per calendar year and the higher grade will be used.
 Applicants must register and pay all fees each time.
-Further information, including dates and locations contact: nursing_admissions@sunyulster.edu.
+Further information, please refer to the SUNY Ulster Nursing information page.